CentraCare’s Annual Holly Ball Event Raises $550,000 - NewsBreak

 CentraCare’s Annual Holly Ball Event Raises $550,000

 ST. CLOUD -- CentraCare says their annual Holly Ball event was another success.
-Organizers says the event raised $550,000....1037theloon.com
+Organizers say the event raised $550,000....minnesotasnewcountry.com

 ST. CLOUD -- CentraCare says their annual Holly Ball event was another success.
-Organizers says the event raised $550,000....1037theloon.com
+Organizers say the event raised $550,000....minnesotasnewcountry.com

 Comments / 0